soules-one/EncypherUtil/README.md

 Yet it has no interface, but it is planned to make both CLI and GUI(maybe will use PyQT).

-Compiled version will be present for Windows (Linux if I'll have enough time).
+Precompiled version will be present for Windows (Linux if I'll have enough time).

 Don't hesitate to make your remark, it will be usefull to me.